Finite Population Dynamics Resolve the Central Paradox of the Inspection Game: Solutions of the replicator equations

 Note that the shape of these trajectories (level sets of $H$) does not depend on the normalization $\Delta$, as $\Delta$ only dictates the overall speed, or timescale, of the dynamics (and thus influences the period $T$ of the oscillations) and disappears when time is factored out in the phase plane analysis.
 In contrast, the population size ratio $\alpha$ critically influences the geometry of the orbits.
 As seen in eq. (\ref{orb1}), $\alpha$ acts strictly as a scale factor on the citizen's payoff parameters ($g$ and $p-g$) in the exponents of the $y$ terms.
 This scaling effectively weighs the citizen population's selective pressure relative to the inspector population's and governs the aspect ratio and skewness of the closed orbits.
 For simplicity, henceforth we set the cost of inspection to $k=1$ without loss of generality.
 This parameter choice means that the other payoff parameters ($p$, $g$ and $r$) are measured in units of the cost $k$ incurred by an inspector for performing an inspection.

 The analytical findings of a neutral center and closed orbits are best visualized in the phase plane.
-Figure \ref{fig:1} illustrates several trajectories, confirming the conservative nature of the system.
+Figure \ref{fig:1} illustrates trajectories for low ($g/p=0.1$) and high ($g/p=0.8$) inspection thresholds, confirming the conservative nature of the system.
 The orbits are closed curves centered on the MSNE $(x^*, y^*) =( k/r, g/p)$, demonstrating the perpetual oscillation of the crime and inspection frequencies.
 The shape and aspect ratio of these closed orbits are directly influenced by the population size ratio, $\alpha = M/N$.
 The orbits exhibit a complex geometry determined by the non-linear structure of the Hamiltonian $H$ and the payoff parameters.
 Given the typical parameter ranges for the Inspection Game, the orbits are frequently asymmetric around the neutral fixed point, often displaying a skew toward the boundaries corresponding to higher payoff exponents.